JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The Kotlin code is turned into nearly the similar looking code in Swift.
 There are some small differences, so far.
 In Kotlin any `object` has the only one instance.
-Kotlin `object Object` is turned to have a constructor in Swift and we use the `DemoObject()` syntax to access the only instance of it.
+Kotlin `object Object` is turned to have a constructor in Swift, and we use the `DemoObject()` syntax to access the only instance of it.
 The instance is always the same in Swift, so that `DemoDemoObject() === DemoDemoObject()` is true.
 Methods and property names are translated as-is.
 Kotlin `String` is turned into Swift `String` too.
 Swift hides `NSNumber*` boxing from us too.
-We pass Swift closure to Kotlin and are able to call Kotlin lambda function from Swift too.
+We pass Swift closure to Kotlin and call Kotlin lambda function from Swift too.

 You may want to see [Objective-C Interop](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md) documentation article to learn all other types mapping details in detail.